Immaculate Reception: Referee call

-After the play, a critical question remained: who did the football touch in the Fuqua/Tatum collision?
+After the play, a critical question remained: whom did the football touch in the Fuqua/Tatum collision?
 If it bounced off Fuqua without ever touching Tatum, then Harris' reception was illegal.
 If the ball bounced off only Tatum or if it bounced off both Fuqua and Tatum (in any order) then the reception was legal.
 The rule stated in the pertinent part that if an offensive player touches a pass first, he is the only offensive player eligible to catch the pass.
 "However, if a [defensive] player touches [the] pass first, or simultaneously with or subsequent to its having been touched by only one [offensive] player then all [offensive] players become and remain eligible" to catch the pass.
 (This rule was rescinded in 1978.)
 If the reception was illegal, the Raiders would have gained possession (by a turnover on downs), clinching the victory.